This page will be revised to show my current policy.

 To all of my clients:

 Video calls require a device with a camera and microphone and a fast enough internet connection.
 I these video sessions, we are very much able to see and hear each other.
 If you have difficulty making the connection, I will do my best to guide you through setting up the video call capability and will initiate the session by sending an email or phone link before we start.
-Regulations are being temporarily loosened to allow me to offer phone teletherapy sessions.
-The latest update was by Medicare, and often commercial insurers come on board with Medicare’s guidelines.
+Since telepsychology can run into technical glitches, please be prepared to contact me by phone or text at (415) 271-2350 to re-establish the video call.

 Supporting established clients in OR via teletherapy

 Here is the link to the CDC’s information website.
 It answers most of your questions.
 I am available to support you through the many challenges the pandemic will put us through.